 skos:altLabel, with the language tag

 eng-latn.
-If the source definition was not written in English, there will always be another
+If the source of the period was not written in English, there will always be another

-skos:altLabelwith a language tag indicating the language and script of the source definition.
-The language of the source definition is indicated via a
+skos:altLabelwith a language tag indicating the language and script of the source of the period.
+The language of the source of the period is indicated via a

 dc:languageproperty, the value of which is a language tag as described above.